Grsmto/simplebar/README.md

 ```

 ###Warning!
-SimpleBar is not intended to be used on the `body` element!
-I don't recommand wrapping your entire web page inside a custom scroll as it will often affect badly the user experience (slower scroll performances compare to natural body scroll, no usual scroll behaviours like arrow keys, etc.).
+SimpleBar is **not intended to be used on the `body` element!** I don't recommend wrapping your entire web page inside a custom scroll as it will often affect badly the user experience (slower scroll performances compare to natural body scroll, no usual scroll behaviours like arrow keys, etc.).
+Do it at your own risk!
 SimpleBar is mean to improve the experience of **internal web pages scrolls**: like a chat box or a small scrolling area.